Habung

-Habung is a historical region in present-day Lakhimpur district of Assam, India, although Tai-ahom claim it to be a part of present-day Dhemaji district.
-As per epigrahic records, Habung (Ha-vrnga-Vishaya) was a vishaya or province where Brahmins were settled by Ratna Pala of the Pala dynasty of Kamarupa in the 10th century.
+Habung is a historical region in present-day Lakhimpur district of Assam, although some claim it to be a part of present-day Dhemaji district.
+Some authors have identified "Habung" with the Havvaṅga-vishaya (rendered Havrnga-vishaya or Ha-Vrnga-vishaya in some earlier scholarship), a vishaya or province where a Brahmin was granted land by Ratna Pala of the Pala dynasty of Kamarupa in the 10th century, After the fall of Kamrupa, the region became part of Chutia kingdom where Chutia kings made land grants to Brahmins.
+Sukaphaa, the first Ahom king, is known to have spent three years in Habung before finally settling down at Charaideo in 1253.